Omelicious/Sb3UGS-WIKI/Small-excursion-about-external-materials-and-textures---part-1.md

 Do something else instead and reload the shorts file!
 Two messages are shown in the Log:

-`The given key was not present in the dictionary`.
+`The given key was not present in the dictionary.`

 Remember we have removed the material from the material file which is still in Sb3UGS.
 If you see this message then usually a file is broken.
 This can happen e.g. when you edit files standalone and Sb3UGS doesn't even know the referencing file.